 Malouf PJ, Hendriksz T, Foy JE.
 Strategies for increasing adolescent compliance with vaccination against human papillomavirus.
 The AOA Healthwatch.
 2012 Jun;7(4): 17-22.

-Fellow, Board of Trustees Member, & Chair of Communications Committee, American College of Osteopathic Pediatricians
+Fellow, American College of Osteopathic Pediatricians

 Fellow, American Academy of Pediatrics